ahmad-amine2005/biometric-staff-attendance-mgt/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+ng build --configuration production

+This command builds the project using the production configuration, which includes optimizations for performance and speed.

+ng deploy --base-href=/biometric-staff-attendance-mgt/
+This command deploys the built project to a hosting service, setting the base URL for the application to `/biometric-staff-attendance-mgt/`.